yingw/spring-boot-vuejs/README.md

 If you want to learn more about installing Vue.js, head over to the docs: https://vuejs.org/v2/guide/installation.html

-### Use frontend-maven-plugin to handle NPM, Node, Bower, Grunt, Gulp, Webpack and so on :)
+### 使用 frontend-maven-plugin 插件来管理 NPM, Node, Bower, Grunt, Gulp, Webpack 等等 :)

 If you’re a backend dev like me, this Maven plugin here https://github.com/eirslett/frontend-maven-plugin is a great help for you - because, if you know Maven, that’s everything you need!
 Just add this plugin to the frontend’s `pom.xml`: